k4ndr66/hackswift2024/README.md

 # hackswift2024
-In this main branch our can observe results of our work.
+In this main branch the results of our work can be observed.
 Enjoy!
 #machine_learning #classification #water_quality